jukebox42/Octoprint-PrusaMMU/README.md

    "Awaiting user input" until the next tool change.
 1. If the Prusa printer prompts the user for a "new version", the select filament modal may not display.
 You will still be able to select the filament directly on the printer.
+1. MK3.5+, it's possible to get stuck in a state where the `M863` is not disabled, But every print start will disable it to avoid unexpected behavior.

 ## Developer Zone